The Tamanu nut tree is a tropical evergreen tree that grows in parts of Asia, the Pacific, and Africa.

 It’s a painstaking yet quite sustainable process, which involves pressing the tamanu nuts (which only contain small amounts of oil in each individual nut) to create a completely natural extract that works wonders on the skin.

-Either the oil is sold as an essential oil on its own or included in skincare products to create a natural enhancement.
+Either the oil is sold as an essential oil on its own or infused in collagen-boosting skincare products to create a natural enhancement.

 Most commonly, it’s used in many natural beauty products to produce anti-inflammatory, restorative, healing results.